davidan1981/erlen/README.md

 ## Definitions

+### Schema

-* Schema - a contract definition that includes a list of attributes and validations.
+A contract definition that includes a list of attributes and validations.
 It is represented as a class which inherits from `Erlen::BaseSchema`.

-* Payload - an instance of Schema.
-It is an actual piece of data that has been validated against its schema definition.
+### Payload

+An instance of `BaseSchema` or its descendents with actual data.
+For instance, `Erlen::BaseSchema.new` is a payload.

 ## Usage